Troubleshooting crawl errors

 Monitor the performance and availability of your website using a third-party tool:

-- Do not block the United States via firewall rules or IP Access Rules within the Security app.
+- Do not block the United States via custom rules or IP Access rules within the Security app.

-- Do not block or User-Agents in your .htaccess, server configuration, robots.txt, or web application.
+- Do not block or User-Agents in your .htaccess, server configuration, , or web application.

 - Do not allow crawling of files in the /cdn-cgi/ directory.
 This path is used internally by Cloudflare and Google encounters errors when crawling it.
 Disallow crawls of cdn-cgi via robots.txt: